-A major exhibition of the artist Friedensreich Hundertwasser will open at the Nordic Watercolour Museum on 9 May 2021.
+A major exhibition of the artist Friedensreich Hundertwasser opened at the Nordic Watercolour Museum on 9 May 2021.
 Hundertwasser is one of the most famous international artists of the post-war period contributing with his unique and very personal style, centring on the spiral.

 Hundertwasser was a painter, a visionary artist and an ecological pioneer and never have his works been more relevant than today.
 His passion for nature and the environment was at the core of his art.
 His works vibrate with colour and creativity and draws us in with their vital energy.
 He opposed the straight line and pioneered a more human architecture, in harmony with nature.